moxiu443/ClipboardCleanerBAT/README.md

 1. Download The `.zip` file and extract it.

-2. after the 1 step just simpily launch the program and clean your clipboard
+2. after the step one, just simpily launch the program and clean your clipboard